This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What should I know about weight gain after I quit?

 You may gain a few pounds after you quit smoking.
-Remember that quitting helps decrease your risk for serious health problems caused by smoking.
+It is healthier for you to gain a few pounds than to continue to smoke.
 The following can help you prevent weight gain:

 - Drink water before, during, and between meals.
 This will make your stomach feel full and help prevent you from overeating.
 Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.